Mercypearls/Celo-tutorial/README.md

 ## Introduction

-In this tutorial, we will explore how to leverage Celo blockchain oracles to integrate external data into smart contracts and DApps.
-The ability to access off-chain data is crucial for real-world use cases, and decentralized oracles provide a reliable and secure way to fetch and verify this data within the Celo ecosystem.

-we’ll look at how to use Celo’s stable oracle system to easily add data from outside your smart contracts.
-By following this illustrated tutorial, you’ll give your dApps the ability to gain secure access to real-world data and make sure they’re as reliable as possible.
+Attention Newbie Developers: Supercharge Your dApps with Celo Blockchain Oracles!

+Are you ready to take your decentralized applications (dApps) to the next level?
+In this tutorial, we're diving into the exciting world of Celo blockchain oracles.
+They hold the key to seamlessly integrating external data into your smart contracts and dApps, making them more powerful and reliable than ever before.

+Why is accessing off-chain data crucial?
+Well, imagine your dApp needing real-world information like market prices, weather updates, or even sports scores.
+With Celo's decentralized oracles, you can easily fetch and verify this external data within the secure Celo ecosystem.
+The possibilities are endless!

+In this beginner-friendly tutorial, we'll walk you through harnessing the incredible capabilities of Celo's stable oracle system.
+No need to worry about complex technicalities - we've got you covered with clear illustrations and step-by-step instructions.

+By the end of this tutorial, you'll empower your dApps to securely tap into real-world data, ensuring they're as reliable as possible.
+It's time to unlock a world of possibilities and create dApps that stand out from the crowd.

+Don't miss this opportunity to level up your development skills and make a real impact in the blockchain space.
+Join us on this thrilling journey as we unravel the potential of Celo blockchain oracles!

+Get ready to revolutionize your dApps - let's dive in!

 ## Prerequisites

 Before we begin, make sure you have the following:

-1. The Solidity programming language
-2. The basics of the Celo platform
-3. Blockchain technology and smart contracts
-4. Read this article for basic understanding on [ Celo Oracle](https://docs.celo.org/protocol/oracle)
+Calling all Newbie Developers: Equip Yourself for an Exciting Celo Oracle Adventure!

+Before we embark on this thrilling journey, let's ensure you have the essentials in your developer toolkit:

+1. Solidity Programming Language: Familiarity with Solidity, the language of smart contracts, will be your key to success throughout this tutorial.
+Don't worry if you're new to it - we'll provide explanations and examples along the way.

+2. Basics of the Celo Platform: To make the most of this tutorial, it's beneficial to have a foundational understanding of the Celo platform.
+But don't fret if you're not there yet - we'll guide you through the fundamentals, ensuring you're ready to soar!

+3. Blockchain Technology and Smart Contracts: If you've got some knowledge of blockchain technology and smart contracts, you're already ahead of the game.
+However, if you're new to these concepts, fear not!
+We'll provide you with the necessary explanations to grasp the magic behind decentralized applications.

+4. Read This Article for Basic Understanding on Celo Oracle: To set the stage for our adventure, we recommend taking a quick detour to read an article that offers a basic understanding of Celo Oracle.
+Visit [Celo Oracle Basics](https://docs.celo.org/protocol/oracle) and familiarize yourself with this crucial component of the Celo ecosystem.

+With these essentials in your arsenal, you're well-prepared to delve into the captivating world of Celo Oracle.
+We're here to guide you every step of the way, ensuring that you grasp the concepts and gain hands-on experience with ease.

+Get ready to unlock the power of Celo Oracle and witness firsthand how it can revolutionize your smart contracts.
+Let's set off on this knowledge-packed adventure together!

 ## Requirements
-Before you get started, you’ll need the following:

-1. A working laptop
-2. Internet access
-3. IDE environment of choice(VsCode or Remix recommended)
+Attention Newbie Developers: Get Set for an Exciting Celo Development Journey!

+Before we kickstart this exhilarating experience, let's make sure you have the essentials in place:

+1. A Working Laptop: To embark on this development adventure, you'll need a trusty laptop that can handle your coding prowess.
+It's your gateway to building amazing things with Celo!

+2. Internet Access: Seamless internet connectivity is a must-have for exploring the vast Celo ecosystem, accessing resources, and deploying your incredible creations to the Celo network.
+So, make sure you're connected and ready to go!

+3. IDE Environment of Choice: To make coding a breeze, we recommend having an Integrated Development Environment (IDE) like Visual Studio Code (VsCode) or Remix at your disposal.
+These tools offer powerful features and a friendly coding environment.

-4. Node.js and npm installed on your local machine.
+4. Node.js and npm: It's essential to have Node.js and npm (Node Package Manager) installed on your local machine.
+These tools will help you manage dependencies and run scripts effortlessly, making your Celo development experience smooth and hassle-free.

-6. Access to the Celo network for deploying and testing smart contracts
+5. Access to the Celo Network: To bring your smart contracts to life, you'll need access to the Celo network.
+This will allow you to deploy and test your creations, ensuring they function seamlessly in the real world.
+Get ready to dive into the Celo network and unleash the potential of your applications!

+Now that you have everything you need, it's time to embark on an incredible Celo development journey.
+Let's unlock the power of blockchain and create innovative solutions together!

+Prepare your laptop, connect to the internet, set up your favorite IDE, install Node.js and npm, and get ready to explore the Celo network.
+Exciting times await you on this thrilling coding adventure!
 # Overview of Celo Oracles

 ## Understanding Celo’s Oracle System